 In fact it's an absolute corker.
 Tester Mat Brett wrote: "Every so often in this job you review a bike that makes you think, 'I'd happily ride this one day in, day out.'
 That's not entirely surprising when you're on a 10 grand superbike, but it's less common at the £1,000 mark.
 The Boardman SLR 8.9 is one of those bikes."

 One of the most intriguing bike introductions of 2018, Trek's Checkpoint platform sees the bike maker from Waterloo, Wisconsin finally jumping into allroad bikes with both boots.
-This is the cheapest bike in the range, with hydraulic brakes and a frame that'll take up to 45mm tyres.
+This is the second-cheapest bike in the range, with hydraulic brakes and a frame that'll take up to 45mm tyres.
 Well worth a look if you're planning on adding some trail exploration to your riding repertoire.

 Cross, Gravel, Road, that's what the CGR initials stand for on Ribble's latest all-rounder.
 A disc brake-equipped, mudguard-shod 'do a bit of everything' machine that makes a lot of sense for the rider who doesn't always want to stick to the tarmac.
 Thankfully, this jack of all trades is no master of none.